Yeastar-PBX/ys-webrtc-sdk-core/docs/Session.md

 Perform a blind transfer, which is equivalent to the `blindtransfer` method of the **phone** object.

-Request parameters: `number` (The phone/extension number of the transfer target).
+Params: `number` (The phone/extension number of the transfer target).

 Response parameter type: `boolean`
 ****